danieludy/amazon-chime-voiceconnector-transcription/README.md

-# Amazon Chime Voice Connector Real-Time Transcription Lambda
+# Real-Time Transcription with Amazon Chime Voice Connector

 Making it easy to get started with Amazon Chime Voice Connector live audio streaming and real-time transcription using Amazon Transcribe.